 - Trauma.
-Sticks, balls, branches, machinery, and chemicals can all harm your eyes, especially if you're not using protective eyewear.
-The treatment you'll need often depends on the cause and severity of your injury, but treatment in an emergency room is often needed.
+Sticks, balls, branches, machinery, and chemicals can all harm your eyes, especially if you are not using protective eyewear.
+The treatment you will need often depends on the cause and severity of your injury, but treatment in an emergency room is often needed.

 - Uveitis.
 Inflammation of the middle layer of the eye is known as uveitis, and it's typically caused by immune system issues, infections, or toxins.
 In addition to pain, you may have vision changes and sensitivity to light.Treatment often focuses on reducing inflammation, and eye drops can help with that, says the National Eye Institute.

 Quick action is important when your eye hurts.
 But some types of eye injury are not true medical crises that require a trip to the emergency room.

 You should seek emergency care if your eye pain is:

 - Extreme.
 Mild pain may indicate a minor problem.
 But excruciating discomfort could be a sign that something serious is happening to your eyes.
 Your pain may make you vomit or feel queasy too.